Learning to Forgive

 2) Identify any self doubt or fear that you may feel .

 3) Be honest to yourself and acknowledge any part that you may have played in letting the event occur or letting it continue (If it's the case!
 Only you know your truth).

-4) Although it may be difficult to do initially, imagine yourself in the other person's shoes.
+4) Although it may be difficult to do initially, imagine yourself in the other person's shoes (This is an advanced exercise).
 Try to understand where he or she was coming from at that time, and what needs the person was trying to meet.
-Try to feel, sense, or imagine the remorse and distress felt by that person.
-This principle is often difficult because it might be troubling to picture yourself performing a similar hurtful act.
-However, once you are able to put yourself in that position, you are more likely to feel empathy.
+Try to feel, sense, and/or imagine the remorse and distress felt by that person at some point in time after the fact.
+Most people do feel remorse naturally and know they've done wrong.
+If you are able to explore this exercise, you are more likely to feel or recognize a sense of empathy arise in you.
 Know that once you feel empathy, even just a little, the process of forgiving and healing can be much easier.